Fig 1: SOW WITH IT’S PIGGLET

 New piglets need proper care.
 They need their mother or a sorogate mother to feed them with milk.
 Iron injection should be given to the piglets to protect them from anaemia.
 After 8 to 10 weeks, the piglets should be weaned from the Sow.

-There are three management systems pigs can be raised or kept.
+There are three management systems in which pigs can be raised or kept.
 Similar to poultry, cattle and other livestock animals, pigs can be raised under:

 Extensive or Free-range system